lorenzhs/sampling/README.md

 **Optional Dependencies:** An MPI library for Algorithm P's test runner (Algorithm P itself is implemented independently of MPI), Intel Math Kernel Library (MKL) for faster random variate generation

+### Tests

+To run the tests, set the cmake variable `SAMPLING_BUILD_TESTS` to `ON`.
+Make sure that the `extlib/googletest` submodule is present.
+Build, then execute the tests with `ctest`.

+We plan to make the test suite more comprehensive in the future.

 **[License](/LICENSE):** 2-clause BSD